AnnaTheSloth284/100-Days-of-Code-IEEE-CS-SBC-MACE/README.md

 ![100docgitcover](https://user-images.githubusercontent.com/112563080/226259630-7d3a0ebd-7637-43b4-96a7-05f116957e8e.png)
 # 100 Days of Code | IEEE CS SBC MACE x IEEE RAS SBC MACE

-## Welcome to 100 Days of Code everyone !
+## Welcome to 100 Days of Code everyone🤠!
-Here our aim is to promote the practice of DIY Learning.
-Upskill yourself in various aspects of programming and coding languages by building projects with like minded peers under mentors in just 100 days.
+A mutual initiative of IEEE CS SBC MACE and IEEE RAS SBC MACE aiming to promote DIY a.k.a Do-It-Yourself Coding,  upskill yourself in various aspects of programming and coding languages by building projects with like minded peers under mentors in the next 100 days.

 <!--POINTS TO NOTE-->
 <details>